“Ugh, is it already time for homework…again?” If you are just as likely as your child to be thinking this when it comes to homework, then read on…..

 First, it gives the power to adults in the child’s life to be the judge of what is ‘right’ or what ‘good enough.’

 Secondly, it promotes the likelihood that anger and frustration will be directed toward you once you decide your child has “lost” something they cherish.
 Simply flipping the message can help address both of these pitfalls.
-As discussed in step 1, it is important for your child to have motivating things to look forward to once his/her daily tasks are complete.
+As discussed in step 1, it is important for your child to have motivating things to look forward to.

-Reminding your child that it is “up to them” and encouraging them along the way can help you feel less pressure to make sure your child gets the work done, and help you both feel you’re on the same team.
+Reminde your child that it is “up to them” and encouraging them along the way.
+This can help you feel less pressure to make sure your child gets the work done.
+This will also help you both feel you’re on the same team.
 If you allow your child to use electronics during the week (TV, computer, phones, etc.), these are usually the most motivating activities to provide access to after homework.
 However, other enjoyable activities also work well such as Lego, preferred games, etc.

 Tip Three: Build in choices for homework with less drama